“Money, get back

 Money is so central to a person even considering whether they could enter politics that political scientists and journalists often speak about the money primary, by which they mean “the competition of candidates for financial resources contributed by partisan elites before the primaries begin.”
 (3) Money is the ticket to success in American politics.
 You must either have enough to finance your own campaign, come from the elite strata where you have friends, contacts, and supporters with disposable wealth to donate to your campaign, or you must ingratiate yourself to the elites who can fund your campaign.

-Because elections are so expensive, and we don’t have publicly finance campaigns, politicians appear to be in a never-ending race for money.
+Because elections are so expensive, and we don’t have publicly financed campaigns, politicians appear to be in a never-ending race for money.
 It typically takes a couple of million dollars to win a race for House of Representatives and anywhere from two to ten times more than that to win a Senate race.
 In presidential races, the candidates together spent in the billions of dollars—not counting outside spending by organized interests on behalf of one candidate or the other.
 (4) Congressional members can easily spend half their working time raising money rather than legislating.
 According to Newsweek, “A leaked PowerPoint presentation from the Democratic Congressional Campaign Committee (DCCC) revealed that an ideal daily schedule consists of four hours of time spent on the phone” raising money.
 (5) The need for money has even changed the very nature of congressional leadership.
 As law professor Lawrence Lessig put it, “If leaders had once been chosen on the basis of ideas, or seniority, or political ties, now, in both parties, leaders were chosen at least in part on their ability to raise campaign cash.
 Leading fundraisers became the new leaders.
 Fundraising became the new game.”
 (6)

 Most money in American elections comes from corporations and the wealthy.
 Corporations and wealthy individuals contribute the bulk of the money to federal elections.
 According to data from the Federal Election Commission, we can safely say that corporations and wealthy individuals contribute at least two-thirds of federal-election money.
 An analysis in 2010 by Good Magazine revealed that .26 percent of the American population made up 68 percent of the money contributed to congressional members.
 (7) Former U.S. Secretary of Labor Robert Reich reported that while in 1980 the richest .01 percent of Americans accounted for 15 percent of all campaign contributions, by 2016 the richest .01 percent of Americans accounted for 40 percent of all campaign contributions.
-(8) Some candidates such as Bernie Sanders and Elizabeth Warren did a good job crowd-sourcing their campaigns with large numbers of small donors, but they lost to other candidates in 2016 and 2018.
+(8) Some candidates such as Bernie Sanders and Elizabeth Warren did a good job crowd-sourcing their campaigns with large numbers of small donors, but they lost their presidential primary races to other candidates in 2016 and 2018.
 Wealthy individuals can finance part, most, or all of their own campaigns.
-Moreover, wealthy people often act as bundlers, or people who organize and collect contributions to one campaign from a variety of other wealthy people.
+Moreover, wealthy people often act as bundlers who organize and collect contributions to one campaign from a variety of other wealthy people.
 (9) As you can imagine, a candidate from the elite who knows a few other elites who are willing to act as bundlers is in a very good position indeed.

 The candidate who spends the most money tends to win.
 If you were a betting person and the only information you had about a particular race for the House of Representatives or the Senate was the amount of money the candidates were spending, you would be wise to bet on the candidate who was spending the most money.
 Historically, according to the Center for Responsive Politics, the better financed House candidate wins about 90 percent of the time and the better financed Senate candidate wins about 80 percent of the time.
 (10) Most congressional races are financially uncompetitive, meaning that one candidate is spending two or more times the money of the other candidate.